fsaintjacques/semver-tool/README.md

   <other_version>  See <version> definition.

   <prerel>  A string as defined by PRERELEASE above.
 Or, it can be a PRERELEASE
-            prototype string (or empty) followed by a dot.
+            prototype string followed by a dot.

   <build>   A string as defined by BUILD above.